 For the frosting, we used Pamela’s Vanilla and Chocolate Frosting Mixes along with Winn-Dixie butter.
 I added additional Simply Organic Pure Vanilla Extract to enhance the vanilla frosting.
 It was delicious and fluffy!

 The morning of the party, I prepared the additional food.
 We made sandwiches using Alvarado Street Bakery Sprouted Bread, a variety of Simply Organic dips (dill, spinach, and fruit) to serve with fresh fruit and vegetables, pasta salad, and Tyrrells Potato Crisps.
 The kids drank Honest Kids organic juice pouches.

 For my children, I like to include both physical activities and crafts so children can engage in the play activities they enjoy the most.
 Since the birthday party was at a local park, the children had fun on the playground.
+We put up birthday yard signs and a few party decor which we also collected after the party.
 Bryce even made a new friend (whose toy cars he wanted).
 We set up a craft table with a variety of activities.
 The Pom Tree Sweetie’s Bake Shop Activity Kit was a real hit with the girls.
 The kit contains all the materials to make felt cupcakes, doughnuts, cookies, paper pie slices, a cardboard cupcake stand, and more!